-548 We can conclude that only 15% of the risks can be accepted based on the proposed method and 549 the solutions for other risks should be defined considering suitable response strategy.
-Among non-accepted risks, only 3 risks including LDBH, WCP and DEB are located in range 2 in which there are low probability of occurrence, risk impact and control ability.
+We can conclude that only 15% of the risks can be accepted based on the proposed method and the solutions for other risks should be defined considering suitable response strategy.
+Among nonaccepted risks, only three risks including LDBH, WCP and DEB are located in range 2 in which there are low probability of occurrence, risk impact and control ability.

-552 Dealing with these risks, we have not several solutions for controlling them.
-Our model 553 suggested transferring strategy instead of acceptance for these risks.
-For instance, should we 554 want to construct a high rise building with LSF system (LDBH), Ahmadi, et al. (2017)'s model 555 accepts this risk and has any solution.
-Combination of shear wall with LSF system is a good 556 and feasible choice and may be considered as a transfer strategy.
-Although Franklin, et al. 557 (2020) stated that overdesigning could occur in combination of other structure systems with 558 LSF, using of the LSF system can reduce danger of earthquake for some seismic regions.
-559 Construction of LSF combined with shear wall for a 7 story school is shown in left panel of 560 Figure 5.
-Yu (2016) suggested panelization or assembling the components of the LSF in a 561 controlled manufacturing environment, and this system as shown in right panel of Figure 5 fits 562 very well in high-rise buildings.
+Dealing with these risks, we have not several solutions for controlling them.
+Our model suggested transferring strategy instead of acceptance for these risks.
+For instance, should we want to construct a high rise building with LSF system (LDBH), Ahmadi et al. (2017)'s model accepts this risk and has any solution.
+Combination of shear wall with LSF system is a good and feasible choice and may be considered as a transfer strategy.
+Although Franklin, Heffernan, and McCarthy (2020) stated that overdesigning could occur in combination of other structure systems with LSF, using of the LSF system can reduce danger of earthquake for some seismic regions.
+Construction of LSF combined with shear wall for a 7-story school is shown in left panel of Figure 5.
+Yu (2016) suggested panelization or assembling the components of the LSF in a controlled manufacturing environment, and this system as shown in right panel of Figure 5 fits very well in high-rise buildings.